hashicorp/vagrant/website/source/docs/installation/index.html.md

 # Installing Vagrant

+First of all you must install one of provider.
+(VirtualBox)[https://www.virtualbox.org/wiki/Downloads] for example.

 Installing Vagrant is extremely easy.
 Head over to the [Vagrant downloads page](/downloads.html) and get the appropriate installer or package for your platform.
 Install the package using standard procedures for